Dona Zica

 Euzébia Silva de Oliveira, better known as Dona Zica, (1913 –2003), was a Brazilian samba dancer at the Mangueira Samba school in Rio de Janeiro, who went on to play an important role in the Mangueira favela.

 Early life

 Dona Zica was born in Piedade in the north of Rio de Janeiro on 6 February 1913.
 Her father died when she was one year old.
 She moved with her family to Mangueira as a child, where she became one of the first members of the Mangueira Samba school, participating in its first parade, in 1928, when she was 15.
-She first married at the age 19, Carlos Dias do Nascimento, a footballer, and they had six children, one of whom was adopted.
+She first married at the age 19, to Carlos Dias do Nascimento, a footballer, and they had six children, one of whom was adopted.
 Dona Zica was widowed after 20 years of marriage.
 Having previously worked as a cloth weaver, she then worked as a dishwasher, a kitchen assistant and, finally, a cook at a club known as the Clube Bola Preta.